CERT-Polska/mquery/docs/indexing.md

 (the other one is searching).
 So it's pretty useful to understand how it works.
 There are many ways to do it, unfortunately not all are equally good.

+There is an experimental feature of [indexing queues](4--indexing-queues).

 ## Method 1: ursacli

 Run the `ursacli` executable.
 For docker compose deployment, go to the mquery